Explore

 Definitely my favorite of his works.

-'Ey, it's that's one dude from Family Ties teaming up with that one other dude from Taxi and that one chick from Howard The Duck.
+Anyone who was a fan of 80's sitcom television at the time would have looked at the initial previews of Back to the Future and responded with "'Ey look, it's that's one dude from Family Ties teaming up with that one other dude from Taxi and that one chick from Howard the Duck".

-Michael J. Fox, Leah Thompson, Christopher Loyd, along with Crispin Glover, form a cadre of actors whom, at the time of that BTTF occupied theaters, were not considered top marquee celebrities, a situation that would change, particularly for Fox, after this surprise hit's release.
+Michael J. Fox, Leah Thompson, Christopher Loyd, along with Crispin Glover, form a cadre of actors whom, during the period that this movie was dominating in cineplexes everywhere, were not considered top marquee celebrities, a situation that would change practically overnight, particularly for Fox, after this surprise summer hit's release.

-Marty McFly may seem like just a typical, whitebred kid from the 80's, but the truth is, well.... he really is just a typical whitebred kid from the 80's.
-Okay, maybe his dad never shrugged off his 1950's brand of nerdiness, but let's be honest here, back in the 80's, we all sorta knew that that was more the norm than what was usually portrayed on TV and in the movies as to what typical was.
-And maybe every once in a while, Marty tended to hang around with an offbeat, weirdo professor, but the fact that Marty could play guitar pretty good, was in a band and had a good looking 80's style girlfriend sorta balanced all that out, didn't it?
-And he wasn't doing drugs.
+Marty McFly may seem like just a typical, white bred kid from the 1980's, but the truth is, well.... he really is just a typical white bred kid from the 1980's.
+Okay, maybe his dad never shrugged off his 1950's brand of nerdiness, but let's be honest here, back in the 80's, we all sorta knew that that this was more the norm than what was usually portrayed on TV and in the movies as to what typical was.
+And maybe every once in a while, Marty tended to hang around with an offbeat, weirdo professor, but the fact that Marty could play guitar pretty good, was in a band, and had a good looking 80's style girlfriend, sorta balanced all that out, didn't it?
+And if you could believe it, this was an 80's kid whi wasn't doing drugs.

-But whatever, this so-called "atypical" kid gets caught up in one of his professor friend's experiments, and next thing you know, he's driving a super-souped up DeLorean (the "car of the future") through time, and finds himself stuck in the past.
-And with an empty flux capacitor, a younger version of the professor and his teen-aged so-to-be dad, McFly must find a way back.... to the fut....well.... you know.
+But whatever, this so-called "atypical" kid gets caught up in one of his professor friend's experiments, and the next thing you know, he's driving a super-souped-up DeLorean (the "car of the future") not on the road, but through time itself, which puts him in the fantastical predicament of being stuck in the past.
+And with an empty flux capacitor, a younger version of the professor and his teen-aged so-to-be dad, McFly must find a way back.... to the fut....well.... you know the rest.

 Continuing my lists of fave films by year, here's 1985, y'all.